deepdad/SharedWorldModels/README.md

 ```
 **when working with PyCharm, there may be a different practice.

-I could just save them in RLBEnch directly but I think it may be better to use symlinks there in the future.
+I could just save them in RLBench directly but I think it may be better to use symlinks there in the future.
 so that the reach_target.py file is read via a symlink from the SharedWorldModels/rlbench_changes
  folder.
 This allows making changes in the RLBench repo that are tracked by the SWM repo, similar to
 how Ray does this.

+* We have been using git branches for experiments, but intend to migrate to store and document them in the experiments
+  folder.

 ### DISPLAY
 There are several options to get a DISPLAY (or forego one):